AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-27239-cross-sell-products-are-not-displayed.md

 ---
-title: "MDVA-27239: Cross-sell products are not displayed"
+title: 'MDVA-27239: Cross-sell products are not displayed'
-description: "The MDVA-27239 patch fixes the issue where cross-sell products are not displayed.
+description: The MDVA-27239 patch fixes the issue where cross-sell products are not displayed.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.7 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.3.6."
+Please note that the issue was fixed in Adobe Commerce 2.3.6.
+exl-id: a0392a07-645d-4811-8547-2c67e20b6313
 ---
 # MDVA-27239: Cross-sell products are not displayed

 The MDVA-27239 patch fixes the issue where cross-sell products are not displayed.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.7 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.3.6.